NixOS/nix.dev/source/tutorials/reproducible-scripts.md

 The first line is a standard shebang.
 The additional shebang lines are a Nix-specific construct.

-We specify the `bash` program as the interpreter with the `-i` option.
+We specify `bash` as the interpreter for the rest of the file with the `-i` option.

 We enable the `--pure` option to prevent the script from implicitly using programs that may already exist on the system that will run the script.